davidKercher170/ChessRL/README.md

 I opted for a different approach (that quite honestly felt more intuitive and more interesting).
 My approach is:

 8x8 Kernel Depthwise Convolutional layer (reduce each channel down to a single value) -> Fully Connected Layer of 128 Nodes -> Fully Connected Layer with 1 Node.

 The idea is to produce a single value for each pattern (channel) that represents the current opportunities and hazards of the board.

+## Positional Attention
+I used a weighted 8x8 matrix as an additional channel concatenated to each input.
+In theory, this should represent positional attention.
+Positional attentions gives focuses the model on important squares of the board irrelevant of the current state and spatial context.
+For example, the middle squares are far more important than edge squares.
+Over the course of training, the model learns a representation of the most vital squares to control, attack, and defend.

+## Partial Convolutional Padding
+The board representation for a chess state is relatively small (in height and width) vs. the typical use of residual convolutional blocks in object detection and image analysis.
+As such, every square of the board holds vital context on the current state of the game.
+I opted for partial convolutional padding over zero padding as it maximizes boundary context.
+More information on Partial Convolutional Padding can be found in the publication (https://arxiv.org/abs/1811.11718).